iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Existence of a Minimizer.md

 ### **Theorem**
 **Existence of a Minimizer**

-> If a function is closed and Coercive, then it must have minimizers
+> If a function is lower-semi-continuous and Coercive, then it must have minimizers.
+>